codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 %}

 ### Git Sources & Application Projects
-Application Projects serve as a way to group and organize related Argo CD applications.
-All Argo CD applications as a rule belong to the default project without any deployment restrictions.
+Application Projects serve to group and organize related Argo CD applications.
+As a rule, all Argo CD applications belong to the default project, which has no deployment restrictions.

-Depending on the type of Git Source you create, Application Projects play a critical role, not just for organization purposes, but also for access control by teams, and source and deployment destinations.
+However, depending on the type of Git Source you create, Application Projects take on a more crucial role, not just for organization but also for access control by teams, source, and deployment destinations.
 Read more about the role of Application Projects in [Standard and Restricted Git Sources](#standard-and-restricted-git-sources) in this article.

 ## Standard and Restricted Git Sources
 Codefresh allows you to create two types of Git Sources: